steveschnepp/blog.pwkf.org/_posts/2022-08-27-simple-at89c2051-programmer.md

 Several AT89C2051 programmers exists.
-The most advanced one being [the one from Paul Gallagher](https://leap.tardate.com/8051/at89c2051/programmer/), as it is fully constrainted.
+The most advanced one being [the one from Paul Gallagher](https://leap.tardate.com/8051/at89c2051/programmer/), as it is fully constrained.
 Even generating the 12V onboard with a charge pump.

 As I did want to remain on a small breadboard from the perfboard header, I didn't have space to add the charge pump.